Mintbase/mintbase-js/packages/react/README.md

 pnpm install @near-wallet-selector/modal-ui
 ```

-# MintbaseWalletContextProvider
+# BitteWalletContextProvider

-the default way of interacting with Mintbase Wallet is using the MintbaseWalletContextProvider
+the default way of interacting with Mintbase Wallet is using the BitteWalletContextProvider

 {% code title="app.tsx" overflow="wrap" lineNumbers="true" %}